Luxembourg Resistance: Multiple "Resistances"

-The PCL was not the only organisation whose political goals kept it from cooperating with other groups.
+The KPL was not the only organisation whose political goals kept it from cooperating with other groups.
 The admission policy of the LVL stated that membership was forbidden to anyone who was a communist or a "drunkard".
 The right-wing Resistance groups were generally to be found in the north, based among rural communities.
 Religious motivations were a significant factor for them, and they followed a "Marian cult" devoted to Grand Duchess Charlotte.
 At the same time, the LVL adopted the anti-Semitism of the Nazi occupiers, and the Unio'n called for a Lebensraum (living space) for the Luxembourgish people in terms very similar to those found in Mein Kampf.

 For the organised Resistance, the prime motivating factor appears to have been not a desire for liberty or a democratic ideal, but nationalism, albeit influenced by socialism for those on the left, or by anti-parliamentary corporatism on the right.
 If there was one characteristic which was common to all Resistance movements, then, whether on the left or the right, it was this nationalism.
 This becomes apparent in the Resistance organisations' interpretation of history: an emphasis on the "Luxembourgish" emperors of the Holy Roman Empire, a glorification of John the Blind and the participants in the peasant war known as the Kleppelkrich, attacks on the "foreign domination" from 1443 to 1839.

 Activities

-The activities of the Resistance, as described in a Gestapo report from 1941, consisted of illegal meetings, propaganda activities, printing flyers, procuring weapons and explosives, supporting family members of arrested persons, organising illegal emigration and joining other countries' armed forces.
+A Gestapo report from November 1941 states: "The activities of the illegal groups consist of illegal meetings, extensive propaganda activities, spreading so-called LPL-rings and LPL-pictures, procuring weapons and explosives, supporting family members of arrested persons, organising unauthorised emigration and joining enemy countries' armed forces."
+This constitutes a fairly good summary of the activities of the Resistance.

+There were individual acts of sabotage, but in general, sabotage and open, armed resistance did not play a big role in the Luxembourgish Resistance.
+There was no open fighting, except for those Resistance members engaging in self-defence when they were arrested.
+The Resistance did acquire weapons to aid the Allies in the liberation of the country, but this turned out to be unnecessary as the Germans left Luxembourg almost without a fight.

+All Resistance groups tried and managed to contact the government-in-exile, and many also made contact with Belgian and French Resistance groups.